philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 });
 ```

 These three examples all look like they should do the same thing, but the results are actually quite different.
-Here's what happens in each of these cases:
+Here's what happens in each of the above cases:

 1. Returning `false` from an inline event handler prevents the browser from navigating to the link address, but it doesn't stop the event from propagating through the DOM.
 2. Returning `false` from a jQuery event handler prevents the browser from navigating to the link address **and** it stops the event from propagating through the DOM.
 3. Returning `false` from a regular DOM event handler does absolutely nothing.

-If you're shaking your head in disbelief right now, you're not alone.
-These differences are incredibly confusing and annoying.
+When you expect something to happen and it doesn't, it's confusing, but you usually catch it right away.
+A much bigger problem is when you expect something to happen and it *does* but with unexpected side-effects.
+That's where nightmare bugs come from.

+In the jQuery example above, it's not clear that returning `false` stops event propagation in addition to preventing the default behavior.
+If you were expecting it to behave more like an inline event handler, you'd probably get bugs and have no idea why.

 Fortunately, the methods `stopPropagation` and `preventDefault` actually do work the same in both jQuery and native DOM event handlers.
 The following function could be passed to either jQuery's `on()` method or the browsers native `addEventListener()` method and the result would be the same: